crahal/NHSSpend/readme.md

   <a href="#">http://nhsspend.org/</a>
 </p>

 with the help of [Ian M. Knowles](https://github.com/ianknowles).
-Links to open-access (OSF) versions of the two headline academic papers (`The Role of Non-Profits in Public Health Service Provision: Evidence from 25,338 heterogeneous procurement datasets` and `Private networks of healthcare supply`) will be hosted on the Open Science Framework (OSF) in due course, and linked here.
-If you would like to collaborate on these papers or related, please don't hestiate to get in touch.
+Links to open-access (OSF) versions of the two headline academic papers (`"The Role of Non-Profits in Public Health Service Provision: Evidence from 25,338 heterogeneous procurement datasets"` with [John Mohan](https://www.birmingham.ac.uk/schools/social-policy/staff/profile.aspx?ReferenceId=75702) and `"Is outsourcing healthcare services to the private sector associated with higher mortality rates?
+An observational analysis of privatisation in England's NHS, 2013-2020"` with [Ben Goodair](https://twitter.com/bengoodair?lang=en) and [Aaron Reeves](http://www.aaronreeves.org/team.html)) will be hosted on the Open Science Framework (OSF) in due course, and linked here.
+If you would like to collaborate on these or related work, please don't hestiate to get in touch!

 ## Pre-reqs